FoMEMO: Towards Foundation Models for Expensive Multi-objective Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We propose a novel paradigm named FoMEMO, which, to the best of our knowledge, represents the first attempt to establish a foundation model to address a wide range of expensive MOPs in an in-context manner.
-Extensive experiments verify that our method exhibits superior adaptability and generalization in both synthetic problems and real-world applications, showing competitive performance in most cases compared to existing methods.
+Extensive experiments verify that our method exhibits remarkable adaptability and generalization in various synthetic problems and real-world applications, showing superior performance and high efficiency in most cases compared to existing methods.

-In the future, we expect that this work opens up opportunities for many exciting directions worth exploring: (i) Develop architectures that allow for datasets with larger sizes, including embedding techniques and training schemes that efficiently handle higher-dimensional feature and objective spaces. (ii) Develop efficient acquisition functions that adapt to high-dimensional and parallel settings. (iii) Explore alternative methods for generating synthetic data, such as integrating efficient calculations of hypervolume or R2 \cite{hansen1994evaluating,brockhoff2012properties} indicators as label responses to support efficient training. (iv) Investigate whether fine-tuning can help improve the performance in domain-specific tasks.
+In the future, we expect that this work opens up opportunities for many exciting directions worth exploring: (i) Develop architectures that allow for datasets with larger sizes, including embedding techniques and training schemes that efficiently handle higher-dimensional feature and objective spaces. (ii) Develop efficient acquisition functions tailored for high-dimensional and high-throughput parallel scenarios. (iii) Investigate whether fine-tuning can help improve the performance in domain-specific tasks.